The Haunting (1963 film): Music

+Lesbian content

 The Haunting is notable for its lesbian character, Theodora.
 Although the character's lesbianism is subtly mentioned in the novel, the film makes it explicit.
 The film is also one of the few Hollywood motion pictures of its day to depict a lesbian as feminine and not predatory.
 Theodora's lesbianism helps to create conflict in the picture.
 Had Theodora been heterosexual, Eleanor's growing attraction to Markway would not have threatened her.
 But with Theodora a clear lesbian, Markway becomes a threat that causes conflict between the psychic and the investigator.
 Originally, Gidding's script had contained a scene early in the film in which Theodora is shown in her apartment in the city.
 It is clear from the context that she has just broken off with her female lover: "I hate you" is written on the mirror in lipstick.
 Theodora is yelling curses at her out the window and more.
 However, Wise decided to cut the scene, believing it to be too explicit for a film that worked hard to make things implicit.
 According to Harris, film censors demanded that Theo never be shown to touch Eleanor, in order to keep the lesbianism less obvious.